-When is the DTaP/IPV/Hib/HepB ("6 in 1") vaccine offered?
+When is the 6-in-1 vaccine offered?

-Your child will be offered this vaccine at ages 2, 3 and 4 months, three doses in all.
+Your child will be offered this vaccine at two, three and four months.

-How will I know when my child's immunisations are due?
+How will I know when my child's vaccinations are due?

-Children are sent an appointment to attend for their routine 6 in 1 vaccine at the appropriate age.
-Most surgeries and health centres run special immunisation or baby clinics.
+Children are sent an appointment to attend for their routine 6-in-1 vaccine at the appropriate age.
+Most surgeries and health centres run special vaccination or baby clinics.